dc365710651/EEC-201-FINAL-PROJECT/README.md

 Speaker recognition is a popular task in the field of Speech processing.
 This task is designed to match the audio to different speakers to verify the identity of each speaker.
 In current research, Mel-frequency cepstrum technology has demonstrated great performance since it is close to the human auditory system.
 In addition, vector quantization is a data compression technology that makes signal processing more efficient than original data.
 Hence, In this project, we implement a speaker recognition algorithm based on the Mel-frequency cepstrum coefficients (MFCCs) processor and Vector Quantization method.
 The recognition accuracy of the algorithm has achieved satisfactory results in different tests in this project.

+## Data Collection

+In this project, the algorithm is implement on three dataset, *non-student speech*, 2024 Student Audio Recording, 2025 Student Audio Recording.
+Non-student speech dataset

 ## B. Speech Preprocessing

 ### Test 2: